fbpx

 The Bottom Line of SDR vs. BDR vs. ADR vs. MDR

-Businesses need a better understanding of their customer’s journey to fully utilize each role.
-Focusing heavily on over qualifying inbound marketing leads or scaling outbound lead prospecting is a giant waste of time without knowing how your consumers are making their purchasing decision.
+Businesses need a better understanding of their customer’s journey to utilize each role fully.
+Focusing heavily on over-qualifying inbound marketing leads or scaling outbound lead prospecting is a giant waste of time without knowing how your consumers are making their purchasing decisions.

-Now that you know what each role should focus on, make sure you’re building up a team that’s there to add value to your customer every step of the way.
+Now that you know what each role should focus on, make sure you’re building up a team to add value to your customers every step of the way.
 Your GTM strategy is a framework that ties together all of your business’ marketing channels to give it the best chance at success.
 As highlighted, different types of reps play different roles in this strategy.

 Author